|

 marks are a good start, but the most important thing is to look

 at the detail in the craftsmanship.
-Chiparus is frequently referred
+On a true period Chiparus,

 Deco period, but others such as Preiss and Poertzal are also